 Man charged with raping woman in 2013 on Pitt-Johnstown campus

 Apr.
-26—JOHNSTSOWN, Pa. — A Missouri man was arraigned on Tuesday, accused of raping an unconscious woman after a party on the Pitt-Johnstown campus in September 2013, authorities said.
+27—A Missouri man was arraigned on Tuesday, accused of raping an unconscious woman after a party on the University of Pittsburgh at Johnstown campus in September 2013, authorities said.

 Pitt-Johnstown campus police charged Cliff Christopher Maloney Jr., 30, of Sedalia, Missouri, with two counts of rape and two counts of aggravated indecent assault.

-They walked to the Living Learning Center where Maloney Jr. was a resident director, police said.

-Maloney Jr. gave her a drink and the woman said began feeling dizzy, she told police.
+Maloney allegedly gave her a drink, and the woman said she began feeling dizzy, she told police.

-She gathered her clothes and left the room and dressed in the elevator, the affidavit said.

-Maloney Jr. turned himself in and was arraigned by on-call District Judge Rick Varner, of Salix, and released on $200,000 unsecured bond.
+Maloney turned himself in and was arraigned on the charges by on-call District Judge Rick Varner, of Salix, and released on $200,000 unsecured bond.